Prosocial Video Games about Consent

 What are consent games?

-Why are you using games to teach about consent?
+Why use games to teach about consent?

 Consent has been in the news a lot recently.
 Unfortunately, one of the reasons consent has been in the news is because some people do not understand – or respect – this fundamental legal concept.